Digital-Odyssey/Gatsby-WordPress-Starter/README.md

 # Gatsby Wordpress Starter

 A starting build for a headless WordPress setup with Gatsby.
 Includes support for a custom post type and a custom blog template with paging.
-Support for comments will be added in a future update.
+This starting build was taken from the Udemy course called "Gatsby JS: Build static sites with React WordPress and GraphQL" by Tom Phillips.
+The paging system was bit incomplete so i made a few improvements to that.
+I will also be adding support for comments in a future update.

 ## How to use: